 AmpliFi HD: Great for home users, lacking for enthusiasts

-I tried the AmpliFi HD as my main Wi-Fi system for a few weeks I can say this for sure: If you’re a home user — who only needs something that works and not much else — you’ll love this system.
+I tried the AmpliFi HD as my primary Wi-Fi system for a few weeks, and I can say this for sure: If you’re a home user — who only needs something that works and not much else — you’ll love this system.

 Easy setup, well-thought-out mobile app

 For one, the mesh is dead-easy to set up.
 As mentioned above, you can do that via the touch screen and use its default setting.
 But even when you want to customize further, it’s easy, too.
 Just install the AmpliFI mobile app on your phone.

 The app will recognize the system automatically and allows you to manage your network via a well-thought-out interface.
-It also provides tons of useful metrics about your network, from connection speed to connected clients.
+It also provides tons of valuable metrics about your network, from connection speed to connected clients.